GraphCI/graphci/readme.md

 - [x] Collect all files before making DAG
 - [ ] Handle errors from docker containers as promise rejections
 - [ ] Handle nothing to do when there is no config
+- [ ] Make sure that envvars with spaces work

 How it could work: